avrabyt/fastdeck/README.md

 ## Installation

-You can install FastDeck using pip:
+You can install `fastdeck` using pip:

 ```bash
 pip install fastdeck==0.1.0